pdjr-build/firmware-factory/modules/winint/README.md

 The NO terminal on each channel is snubbed and a status LED indicates when NO is closed.

-### (6) Instance DIL switch
+### (6) INSTANCE DIL switch

 The INSTANCE DIL switch allows the installation to be assigned an NMEA instance number in the range 0 through 127.
-An instance value of 127
 The seven slide switches are each labelled with their corresponding decimal value and the sliders are active when in the right-hand position.
 For example, to enter the instance number 10, the switches should be set LRLRLLL (top to bottom).

-### (7) SCR jumper
+### (7) MODE DIL switch

+Switch [1] when CLOSED allows the module to operate normally.
+When OPEN, the relay outputs are disabled: this is useful for installation and maintenance since it allows the module to be installed, configured and tested without the risk of actually operating a connected windlass.

-With the jumper in place the NMEA cable shield is connected to the module ground plane.
+Switch [2] when CLOSED connects the NMEA cable shield to the module ground plane.

 ### (8) ENABLE jumper

-With this jumper in place the module operates normally.
-With the jumper removed the output relays are disabled: this is useful for installation since it allows the module to be installed, configured and tested without operating the connected windlass.

 ## Installing the module

-### Step 1: Posiion the module
+### Step 1: Position the module

 ### Step 6: Enable output relays